1979 World Series: Pittsburgh Pirates

-On the other hand, the Pittsburgh Pirates struggled early in the season, eventually winning the National League East by just two games over the Montreal Expos.
-Only after getting infielders, Tim Foli (from the New York Mets) and Bill Madlock (from the San Francisco Giants), did the Pirates start winning consistently.
-The great Roberto Clemente had inspired the 1971 team toward the title, and the key ingredient to the 1979 team was his successor and spiritual leader, 38-year-old Willie "Pops" Stargell.
-His clubhouse demeanor, a simple good-heartedness and friendly manner, helped keep the Pirates loose during a tight divisional race with a surprise sweep of the always powerful Cincinnati Reds in the League Championship Series.
+On the other hand, the Pittsburgh Pirates struggled early, but won the National League East by two games over the Montreal Expos.
+The Pirates won consistently after acquiring Tim Foli (from the New York Mets) and Bill Madlock (from the San Francisco Giants) in the first half of the season.
+In a comeback year, the club's longtime star Willie Stargell led them to a sweep of the Cincinnati Reds in the League Championship Series.